yojeero/config_linux/README.md

 ### .fonts

-copy .local folder in home directory
+copy the .local folder in the home directory
 run in terminal for reload fonts
 `
 sudo fc-cache -f -v
 `
+select font in the setings

 | fonts                 | nerd fonts              |
 | ----------------------- | -------------------- |